joeledwards/node-durations/README.md

 Compatibilty
 ============

-The `durations` module uses `process.hrtime()`, therefore it will work only in node.js, not in browsers.
+The `durations` module uses the `browser-process-hrtime` module to support both the Node.js and browsers.
+When using Node.js, the nanosecond-granulatiry `process.hrtime()` function is used.
+The best substitution is selected when in the browser such that consistency is maintained even if time granularity cannot be.